-- Those who have been living and working legally in Ireland for less than 5 continuous years on the basis of a work permit (with Immigration Stamp 1) and who have been made r - Persons with 5 or more years residence but who fail to meet the criteria for section 1.
+• Those who have been living and working legally in Ireland for less than 5 continuous years on the basis of a work permit (with Immigration Stamp 1) and who have been made redundant.

+• Persons with 5 or more years residence but who fail to meet the criteria for section 1.

 Such persons are now being given a 6 month grace period by the Department of Enterprise, Trade and Innovation during which they can seek to find another employer.
-No labour of redundant.
+No labour market needs test is applied in the case of those made redundant.
 This period will operate from the date of being made redundant involuntarily.
 Persons who voluntarily quit their employment will not qualify.
-The non-EEA national should circumstances without delay.
+The non-EEA national should inform their local immigration office of the change in their circumstances without delay.